-There are two types of joint venture structure in the China market:
+2 types of joint venture structure in the China market

-- Outsource the control and maintenance of sensitive documentation, such as company certificates, seals (known as ‘chops’ in China), permits or licences.
-This will ensure that no contracts can be signed without you knowledge or approval.
+Outsource the control and maintenance of sensitive documentation, such as company certificates, seals (known as ‘chops’ in China), permits or licences.
+This will ensure that no contracts can be signed without your knowledge or approval.